 The anticipation of a peak in applications towards the original 2024 deadline has been a significant concern for notified bodies.
 It was evident that the number of applications expected to be received in 2023 and 2024 would exceed the available processing capacity.
 This would have resulted in the expiration of certificates, withdrawal of products from the European market, and subsequent supply bottlenecks of medical devices for European patients.
 The expected peak was also amplified by the decision in early 2020 to postpone the application date of the MDR from 2020 to 2021, without changing the end of the transition period.
 Due to this postponement, a great number of manufacturers applied for an extension of their MDD/AIMDD certificates.
 Notified Bodies supported this and successfully renewed most of the directive certificates.
-This meant that European patients benefitted from the availability of safe devices while manufacturers completed their transition period in 2024.
+This meant that European patients benefitted from the availability of safe devices while manufacturers completed their transition to MDR (albeit slowly).
+But this also meant that the MDR work started in earnest only in 2021.
 These extended MDD/AIMDD certificates would all remain valid until the end of the original transition period in 2024.
 This added to the anticipated peak in applications towards the deadline, creating an unmanageable workload for notified bodies.